mgarciaferreiro/datcom-adk/biomed_agent/README.md

 4. Update the `.env` file in the root directory with your API keys.

-## Extending the Agent

-### API Integration Ideas

-The agent could be extended to integrate with:

-1. **PubMed API** - For searching medical literature
-2. **ClinicalTrials.gov API** - For finding clinical trials
-3. **MedlinePlus** - For general health information
-4. **DrugBank** - For medication information
-5. **UMLS (Unified Medical Language System)** - For standardized medical terminology

-### Function Ideas

-Consider implementing these functions:

-1. `search_medical_literature(query)` - Search PubMed for relevant articles
-2. `find_clinical_trials(condition)` - Find clinical trials for a condition
-3. `get_drug_information(drug_name)` - Get information about medications
-4. `translate_medical_terms(term)` - Explain complex medical terminology

 ## Usage

-Once developed, the agent could be used by running:
+Run the following command to launch the agent:

 ```
 adk web
 ```

+### Example Queries

+- "What's the mechanism of action of atorvastatin?"
+- "What is Alzheimer's disease?"
+- "Find recent research on COVID-19 treatments"
+- "Show me the latest studies on diabetes management"
+- "What do recent papers say about CRISPR gene editing?"

+## How It Works

+1. When a user asks a question about a biomedical topic, the agent identifies relevant entities using `get_entity_dcids`
+2. It then retrieves properties for those entities using `get_entity_property`
+3. For queries about recent research, it searches PubMed using `get_pubmed_articles`
+4. The agent formulates a response based on the available information
+5. Finally, it provides links to the Data Commons browser for more detailed exploration using `get_browser_link`

-## Development Status
+## Development Roadmap

-⚠️ **IMPORTANT**: This agent is currently a blank template and does not yet provide actual biomedical information.
-It needs to be extended with real API integrations before it can be used for any medical purpose.
+The agent can be extended to include:

+1. **Improved property identification and retrieval** - Identify all properties available for a given entity
+2. **Enhanced entity relationship detection** - Identify relationships between biomedical entities
+3. **Additional scientific databases** - Integrate with ClinicalTrials.gov, DrugBank, and other resources
+4. **Full-text article retrieval** - Add capability to access full-text articles where available
+5. **Citation formatting** - Format article citations in standard scientific styles (APA, MLA, etc.)

 ## Disclaimer

 This agent is intended for informational purposes only and not as a replacement for professional medical advice, diagnosis, or treatment.
+The scientific literature provided through PubMed integration should be evaluated by qualified healthcare professionals.